Lu31416/Lu31416/README.md

 🌍 Trilingual: English · Spanish · Portuguese
 📊 [My Kaggle](https://www.kaggle.com/luisatutau) | 💻 [My GitHub](https://github.com/Lu31416)

-> “We will always have STEM with us... there will always be science, engineering, and technology.” — *Katherine Johnson*
+> “We will always have STEM with us… there will always be science, engineering, and technology.
+And there will always, always be mathematics.” — *Katherine Johnson*